Regional 9-1-1 Program Staff

-The BVCOG 9-1-1 program oversees the planning, implementation, upgrades and financial responsibilities of 9-1-1 service and county database maintenance projects.
-The 9-1-1 service includes all the network, database, and equipment necessary for the proper routing of 9-1-1 calls – both landline and wireless.
-We also serve as an integral resource for the county addressing, database maintenance and mapping services.
-(See Regional GIS section below.)
+The BVCOG Regional 9-1-1 program oversees the planning, implementation and financial responsibilities of 9-1-1 service in six rural counties.
+The 9-1-1 service includes all the network, database, and equipment necessary for the proper routing of 9-1-1 calls and text messages in Burleson, Grimes, Leon, Madison, Robertson and Washington counties.

 [NOTE: Brazos County is a 9-1-1 District and not included in the BVCOG 9-1-1 Regional Program.
 All activities, stats and facts excludes Brazos County 9-1-1 District.]

 BVCOG 9-1-1 Geographic Information System (GIS) also serves as an integral resource for the county addressing in the six regional counties.
 BVCOG GIS assist with address, database maintenance and mapping services.

 The BVCOG Regional 9-1-1 Program consists of seven Public Safety Answering Points (PSAPs) that answer over 120,000 calls for 9-1-1 service each year.
 The 7 PSAPs answer 9-1-1 calls from a geographically designed service area and are located at the Burleson County Sheriff’s Office, Grimes County Sheriff’s Office, Leon County Sheriff’s Office, Madison County Sheriff’s Office, Navasota Police Department, Robertson County Sheriff’s Office and Washington County 9-1-1.